 Which Penetration Test is best for me?

-There are many factors to consider when choosing the test.
+There are many factors to consider when choosing a test.
 The first thing to determine is the scope of the test.
 If you're an SMB, for example, you'll have a far

 smaller attack surface than a large multinational.
 Smaller surface translates to a shorter test.
 Furthermore, as a small firm, your main threats will come from

-social attacks (like phishing) perhaps attached to an external black or grey box approach.
+social attacks (such as phishing), which are often a precursor to an external black or grey box campaign.
 These are easily customizable and cheap for hackers to run, and allow

-them to target a large group of SMBs at one shot.
+them to target a large group of SMBs at once.